yasindevops/Project-106B-angular-project/README.md

 ### Step1:

-- Go to the CodePipeline menu
+- Go to the CodePipeline menu.
-- Click on Create Pipeline
+- Click on Create Pipeline.

 - Choose pipeline settings:
 ```